hammygoonan/soundcloudflask/README.md

 ------------------

 * A list of my favourites
-* A list of my followes favourites
+* A list of my follow's favourites
 * Be able to follow my followers favourites

+* Playlists
+* Smart playlists
+* Improved "incoming" stream, with recommendations